JonFRutan/CLI-GPT/README.md

 *Using gpt-4o-mini, my cumulative API calls have not even amounted to 1 cent.
 My use is generally restricted to testing the program though.*
 Once downloaded, you'll need [openai](https://pypi.org/project/openai/) and [rich](https://pypi.org/project/rich/).
 Then you can run ```python cli.py``` to use the program.
 Upon your first time running, it will ask for your API key, then it should prompt you to save it to your system.
 If you run into any problems, please reach out to me or create an issue.
+##### Using files:
+You can import file references into the program using the '!import' command.
+Every import will be given a reference name, chosen by you upon importing.
+To use an imported file, insert it into your prompt inside curly braces.
+E.g. ```[> Correct spelling errors: {notes.txt}```
 ##### To Do:
 - Settings persistence
 - Auto-install scripts (Container/Venv)
 - Image Generation
-- Image/File upload
+- Image/File upload (WIP)
 - Chats